Guidelines + Policies

 - The AAC or Museum School reserves the right to cancel, combine, or reschedule classes to adjust for enrollment or unforeseen circumstances.
 All Adult classes and workshops must have a minimum enrollment of at least five (5) students.
 All Children + Youth classes and workshops must have a minimum enrollment of at least four (4) students.
 Classes with fewer than the minimum will be cancelled.
 If your class is overbooked or cancelled, you will be notified via email.
 If a class is cancelled, all registered students will be notified as soon as possible and will receive a full refund.

 - Withdrawal / dropped class / refunds: A $35 withdrawal fee will be charged regardless of reason for cancellation.
 Students who notify the Museum School Office of their intent to drop a class at least seven (7) days prior to the first day of class will receive a full refund.
 Once a class has begun, no refunds will be made for withdrawals.
 Failure to attend class will not be regarded as an official notice of withdrawal.

 inclement weather policy

-- If the City of Little Rock announces its offices are closed or opening late due to bad weather, the AAC will be closed or opening late Mondays - Fridays.
+- If the Little Rock School District announces they are closed or opening late due to bad weather, the AAC will be closed or opening late Mondays - Fridays.
 When the AAC is closed, classes will not be held, and all studios are closed.
-To learn if adult classes (day and evening) and Saturday/Sunday classes (for children and adults) are being held, call 501.372.4000 after 7:00 a.m. for more information.
+To learn if adult classes (evening) and Saturday/Sunday classes (for children and adults) are being held, call 501.372.4000 after 7:00 a.m. for more information.

 holidays, make-up classes & open studio times

 - Even though the AAC is closed on Mondays, Museum School classes that are offered on Mondays meet on Mondays unless they fall on a holiday.
 Instructors will notify their students if classes are cancelled due to a holiday.